JoernZheng/parallel-data-compression-and-decompression/README.md

 mpicc -fopenmp file_process/file_sort.c main.c compression.c hashmap.c file_process/file_tools.c decompression.c verification.c -o main -lz -lcrypto
 ```

+**3. Run the Compression Program**

+Same as macOS part.

+**4. Run the Decompression Program**

+Same as macOS part.

+### IDE Function Suggestions/Resolving Header File Not Found Issues
+Modify your dependency paths in `CMakeLists.txt`.
+Please ensure this file is not committed to your git repository.

 ## Implementation

 In this project, we primarily utilized C, MPI (Message Passing Interface), OpenMP, and the DEFLATE algorithm for
 compression and decompression.
 Our implementation focused on three core functionalities: **Compression**, **Decompression**, **Verification**.

 ### Compression
+There are two common methods of parallel compression.
+Each method has its unique advantages, with the choice depending on the specific requirements of the compression task:

+- **Pack-then-Compress**: As exemplified by the pigz program, this method involves packaging files together before compression.
+Its advantage is higher compression efficiency.
+- **Shard-Based Compression**: **This is the approach used in our program.** It involves dividing a file or file blocks into different compression shards, each compressed separately.
+This method offers faster compression speeds but may have lower efficiency compared to pack-then-compress.

 **Step 1**